survivejs/react-book/manuscript/00_introduction.md

 In case you post questions to Stack Overflow, please tag them using `survivejs` so I will get notified of them.

-I have tried to cover some common issues at the `Troubleshooting` chapter.
+I have tried to cover some common issues at the `Troubleshooting` appendix.
 That will be expanded as common problems are revealed.

 ## Announcements